-- 1. The warrants (see par.
-A.1) will remain taxable under the current rules if acquired before January 1st 2009.
+- 1. The Warrants and Capped Warrants (see par.A.1) will remain taxable under the current rules if acquired before January 1st 2009.
 Thereafter the income flat tax will apply. - 2.
-For certificates described in par.
-A.1 and A.2 (without coupon payments and (partial) capital guarantee) which have been acquired before this date but after March 14th of 2007, the investment flat tax will also be applicable if - a. the capital income or capital gain out of a sale or redemption of the certificate paid out as realized after June 30th 2009 and - b. the time period between acquisition and alienation exceeded the period of 1 year. - 3.
-For certificates described in par.
-A.3 to A.5 (with coupon payments or (partial) capital guarantee) the investment flat tax will be applied on all amounts paid out on January 1st 2009 or later.
+For Warrants, Capped Warrants, Turbo, Range Turbo, Discount, Investment, Bonus, Reverse Bonus, Speed, Lock-In, Outperformance and Twin Win Certificates as well as Centrobank and Express Certificates (without coupon and/or dividend payments and without (partial) capital guarantee) which have been acquired before this date but after March 14th of 2007, the investment flat tax will also be applicable if

+- a. the capital income or capital gain out of a sale or redemption of the certificate paid out as realized after June 30th 2009 and - b. the time period between acquisition and alienation exceeded the period of 1 year. - 3.
+For Guarantee, Centrobank and Express Certificates (with coupon payments and/or (partial) capital guarantee), as well as Centrobank and Express Certificates with "dividend payments" and Reverse Convertible Bonds (Aktienanleihe) the investment flat tax will be applied on all amounts paid out on January 1st 2009 or later.